-Suffice to say, this can be both a destructive drain on your small business cash flow or the key to a healthy income and business growth.
+This can be both a destructive drain on your small business cash flow or the key to a healthy income and business growth.

 Time and market management

 This too is a complex area, but crucial to financial health and business growth.
 Owners of small enterprises can’t afford to get too bogged down in the day to day minutia of running their business.
-Planning on how to use your time during the week can pay dividends, not least leaving sufficient leeway for: checking in with existing clients; and exploring ways to win new business.
+Planning on how to use your time during the week can pay dividends, not least leaving sufficient leeway for checking in with existing clients and exploring ways to win new business.

 Sources of finance for small business owners